KukriLabs/ansible-playbooks/README.md

 ## Roles

-Currently roles are only defined in the `roles/` directory and not available on Ansible Galaxy.
+**Note:** Currently roles are only defined in the `roles/` directory and not available on Ansible Galaxy.
 Should there be a suitable demand for this functionality this is something we are open to providing.

+_More information for each role is available in the respecive `README.md`_

 ### `prometheus-docker`